NiklasRosenstein/python-databind/databind/readme.md

 # databind

+__Compatibility__: Python 3.6+

 Databind is a library inspired by jackson-databind to de-/serialise Python dataclasses.

-The `databind` package will install the full suite of databind packages.
-Compatible with Python 3.7 and newer.
+If you install the `databind` package, you will get the respective version of the following packages:

 * [databind.core](https://pypi.org/project/databind.core/) &ndash; Provides the core framework.
 * [databind.json](https://pypi.org/project/databind.json/) &ndash; De-/serialize dataclasses to/from JSON payloads.